olli4/geotessera/README.md

 - 👉 **[Open an Embedding Request](../../issues/new?template=embedding-request.yml&labels=embedding-request)**
 - Please include: **your organization, intended use, ROI as a bounding box with four points (lon,lat, 4 decimals), and the year(s)**.

 After you submit the request, we will **prioritize your ROI** and notify you via a comment in the issue once the embeddings are ready.

+**A request for support**
+Due to limited compute resources, we're unable to fulfill embedding requests covering large geographic areas or requiring substantial processing time.
+To help us serve the community better, we kindly ask requesters—especially those from commercial organizations or those requiring large-scale processing—to sponsor their requests by providing us with Azure credits.
+Importantly, the resulting outputs will be contributed to our global embeddings database, making them freely available for the entire research and user community.
+This approach allows us to scale our service while building a shared resource that benefits everyone.
+If you are in a position to support us in this way, please contact Prof. S.Keshav at sk818@cam.ac.uk.
+We greatly appreciate your understanding and support in making Tessera more accessible to all.

 ## Table of Contents